 Here’s a link to my poem based on the Dr Who Episode “The Pilot”

 I awoke this morning with a terrible pain in my head,

 “Perhaps it’s a tumor?”
 My wife helpfully said.

 “No, ” I replied, ” I’m fairly certain it’s a poem,

 But that’s funny, as they’re more like passing a kidney stone.”

-So I wear a disguise so I look the part,
+So I decided I needed a disguise to look the part

 I sprouted a hipsterish beard on my chin,